cole/aiosmtplib/docs/client.rst

 =====================

-Use the :class:`SMTP` class as a client directly when you want more control over the email sending process than the :func:`send_message` async function provides.
+Use the :class:`SMTP` class as a client directly when you want more control over the email sending process than the :func:`send` async function provides.

 Connecting to an SMTP Server